kohlschutter/junixsocket/src/site/markdown/demo.md

 # Command-line demo

-On the [junixsocket releases page](https://github.com/kohlschutter/junixsocket/releases), you can find an archive of junixsocket's release jars along with a script to run the demos from the `junixsocket-demo` artifact.
+On the [junixsocket releases page](https://github.com/kohlschutter/junixsocket/releases), you can find an archive of junixsocket's release jars along with a script to run some demos from the `junixsocket-demo` artifact.

 junixsocket-dist comes either as a `.tar.gz` or `.zip` archive.
 Get either one of them.